A Thomas Jefferson Education covers a form of classical homeschooling to develop the leadership potential in your sons.

 These phases are well described and I can verify that I see them in my own children.

-Although A Thomas Jefferson Education does emphasize excellence in education and encourages us to settle for nothing less than excellence in our children's education.
-I LOVE that it does not emphasize rigorous formal early education for the little guys.
+Although A Thomas Jefferson Education does emphasize excellence in education and encourages us to settle for nothing less than excellence in our children's education, I LOVE that it does not emphasize rigorous formal early education for the little guys.
 The advocate a gradual introduction to reading and studying as your boy is ready.

-The Core Phase is a time of life lessons for your son.
+What DeMille labeled the Core Phase (age 0-8) is a time of life lessons for your son.
 His self concept and self confidence will be established here.
-The goal is a self confident, interactive child who understands that there is right and wrong, good and bad.
+The goal is a self confident, interactive child who understands that right and wrong, good and bad.

 I'd highly recommend A Thomas Jefferson Education to anyone who is not satisfied with the status quo in their homeschool.